 SARAH CLARK | EIC, Poetry Editor | They/Them/Theirs

 Sarah Clark is a mad crip genderfuck two-spirit enrolled Nanticoke editor, writer, and cultural consultant.
-They are Editor-in-Chief and Poetry Editor at ANMLY, EIC of beestung, EIC at ALOCASIA: a queer plant-based magazine, Co-Editor of The Queer Movement Anthology (Seagull Books, 2024) and the Bettering American Poetry series, and a member of the Board of Directors at Sundress Press.
+They are Editor-in-Chief and Poetry Editor at ANMLY, EIC of beestung, EIC at ALOCASIA: a queer plant-based magazine, co-editor of the Bettering American Poetry series, and a member of the Board of Directors at Sundress Publications.
 They have edited feature folios for publications, including GLITTERBRAIN and Indigenous & Decolonial Futures & Futurisms at ANMLY, as well as folios on Sound Art, “Desire & Interaction,” and a collection of global indigenous art and literature, First Peoples, Plural at Drunken Boat.
 At Apogee Journal, they were co-editor of #NoDAPL #Still Here and their series WE OUTLAST EMPIRE and Place[meant].
 Sarah is a former Executive Board member at VIDA and former Editor-in-Chief of VIDA Review, where they curated a series of essays by writers outside of the binary, Body of a Poem and the interview series, Voices of Bettering American Poetry, and a former reader at The Atlas Review.
 Sarah freelances, and has worked with a number of literary and arts publications and organizations, including the Best of the Net anthology, contemptorary, #PoetsResist at Glass Poetry, Apogee Journal, Blackbird, the Paris Review, and elsewhere.
 In their spare time, Sarah has strong opinions and is very queer.
 They cannot pass a Turing test. @petitobjetb.

-NOUR KAMEL | Translation Assistant Editor | She/They
+NOUR KAMEL | Translation Co-Editor | She/They

 KATHRYN HENION | Fiction Co-Editor | She/Her/Hers

 Kathryn Henion earned a Ph.D. in English from Binghamton University, where she was editor of the biannual literary magazine Harpur Palate.
-Her fiction has appeared in over twenty-five journals and was a finalist in recent contests by Fish PublishingScribes Valley PublishingBeloit Fiction Journal and Sequestrum.
+Her fiction has appeared in over twenty-five journals and was a finalist in recent contests by Fish Publishing, Scribes Valley Publishing, Beloit Fiction Journal and Sequestrum.
 Currently she lives and writes in Ithaca, New York, where she was artistic director of the Spring Writes Literary Festival, serves on the boards of the Community Arts Partnership and Story House Ithaca, and by day is a communications coordinator for Cornell University’s College of Engineering. kathrynhenion.com

-ADDIE TSAI | Fiction Co-Editor, Features & Reviews Co-Editor | Any/All
+ADDIE TSAI | Features & Reviews Co-Editor & Fiction Editor-at-Large | Any/All

 MIZZY HUSSAIN | Nonfiction Co-Editor | She/Her/Hers

-Lancastrian born and bred, Mizzy Hussain currently resides in Scotland.
-She holds an Msc. in Creative Writing (Distinction) from the University of Edinburgh, taught by Scottish fiction writers/ poets Dilys Rose and Robert Alan Jamieson.
-In a past life, she completed an early course on memoir/creative non-fiction (Recording the Self: an autobiographical approach) at Birkbeck College, London, taught by renowned photographer/artist Rosy Martin and the late feminist writer Berta Freistadt.
-This resulted in her first published short story, “Return to England,” in How Maxine Learned to Love Her Legs, an anthology of coming of age stories (Aurora Metro Press, 1995).
-Her first publishing achievement (a feature interview with a Doric poet) was a result of an unsolicited query/pitch to the magazine Aberdeen Leopard.
-Since then she has had work published in both online literary journals and in print.
-She was awarded Poem of the Month by The Guardian (April 2021) and is now working on her next poem, when not distracted by cat pics and dreams of living alone in a castle with hundreds of kitties.
+Lancastrian born and bred, Mizzy Hussain is currently a Scottish resident.
+She holds a BA in Public Administration from Robert Gordon’s Institute of Technology, and an MSc in Creative Writing (Distinction) from the University of Edinburgh, the latter taught by Scottish fiction writers/ poets Dilys Rose and Robert Alan Jamieson.
+In a past life, she also completed a module on memoir/ creative nonfiction at Birkbeck College, London, taught by renowned photographer/ artist Rosy Martin and the late writer/ dramatist Berta Freistadt.
+Since then, she has had work published both online and in print.
+She was once awarded ‘Poem of the Month’ by The Grauniad—no idea how that happened—and is now working on a few things while side-eyeing the calendar.

 DINO de HAAS | Assistant Fiction Editor | They/Them/Theirs